 Reputational harm

-Non-compliant companies suffer a loss of trust among customers and partners.
-And this can be devastating for the organization concerned.
+Non-compliant companies suffer a loss of trust among customers and partners, which can be devastating for the organization concerned.
 One 2021 study by Okta found that 88% of respondents would stop buying products from a company that exposed their data.
 In competitive marketplaces, this is something few businesses can afford.

 Companies cannot keep data breaches or regulatory fines secret.
 Customers spread the word on social media.
 Data loss is a major news item, and media outlets constantly carry stories about reckless data management.
 So non-compliance will filter through into a company’s business prospects.